CIDRAM/CIDRAM/_docs/readme.en.md

  enabled: true
 ```

-Note: A reCAPTCHA instance will ONLY be offered to the user if reCAPTCHA is enabled (either with "usemode" as 1, or "usemode" as 2 with "enabled" as true), and if exactly ONE signature has been triggered (no more, no less; if multiple signatures are triggered, a reCAPTCHA instance will NOT be offered).
+*Note: By default, a reCAPTCHA instance will ONLY be offered to the user if reCAPTCHA is enabled (either with "usemode" as 1, or "usemode" as 2 with "enabled" as true), and if exactly ONE signature has been triggered (no more, no less; if multiple signatures are triggered, a reCAPTCHA instance will NOT be offered).
+However, this behaviour can be modified via the "signature_limit" directive.*

 #### 7.3 AUXILIARY